 Medieval churches were all Roman Catholic.
-It was the practice to have more than one altar
+It was the practice to have more than one

-1391, Henry of Birley left money for prayers to be said at four stone
+surviving will, dated 1391, Henry of Birley left money for prayers to be said at four stone

 altars and the rood, or 'holy cross'.
 The altars were dedicated to St Mary, St Nicholas, St

 Catherine and St John the Baptist.
 St Mary and St John were also the patron saints of

 chantry chapels which stood at either end of the transepts.

 During the Reformation of the 1540's all the priories and chantry chapels of the country

 were dissolved.
 The land belonging to St Mary's chantry was passed to charity and is still

 administered on behalf of the church and the poor by the Feoffees.
 The stone altars were

 In 1569, after the Reformation, the great crucifix above the Rood screen and the carved

 figures of St Mary and St John the Baptist were taken down and destroyed.
-At this time there
+At this time

-from one generation to the next as part of one's estate.
+pews that passed from one generation to the next as part of one's estate.

 When the Puritans came to power in the 1640's the effects of national policy were felt in

 Ecclesfield.
 The High Altar was replaced by an oak communion table in 1642.
-The original
+The

-been converted into a tombstone.
+chapel, having long been converted into a tombstone.

 All the stained glass windows, many dating back to 14th century, were smashed.
 The

-fragments of glass that survived have been pieced together in the westernmost window of the
+fragments of glass that survived have been pieced together in the westernmost window

-the same year, a clock was placed in the tower.
+were bought.
+In the same year, a clock was placed in the tower.

-In 1643 the Vicar, Thomas Wright was ejected and the Puritan preacher Immanuel Knutton
+In 1643 the Vicar, Thomas Wright was ejected and the Puritan preacher Immanuel

-living in 1660.
+restored to his living in 1660.